Ludwig Bemelmans

-Ludwig Bemelmans (April 27, 1898 – October 1, 1962) was an Austrian and American writer and illustrator of children's books and adult novels.
-He is known best for the Madeline picture books.
-Six were published, the first in 1939.
+Ludwig Bemelmans (April 27, 1898 – October 1, 1962) was an American writer and illustrator.
+He was known for his humorous memoirs about working in upscale hotels and restaurants of New York City and illustrations on the walls of Bemelmans Bar, as well as his 1939 picture book Madeline.

 Early life

-Bemelmans was born on April 27, 1898, to Belgian painter and hotel owner Lambert Bemelmans and the German Frances Fischer in Meran, Austria-Hungary (now Italy).
+Bemelmans was born on April 27, 1898, to Belgian painter and hotel owner Lambert Bemelmans and the German Frances Fischer in Meran, then part of Austria-Hungary (now Italy).
 He grew up in Gmunden on the Traunsee in Upper Austria.
 Bemelmans' first language was French and his second German.

-In 1904, Lambert left his wife and Ludwig's governess, both of whom were pregnant with his children, for another woman, after which Frances took Ludwig and his brother to her native city of Regensburg, Germany.
+In 1904, Lambert left his wife and Ludwig's governess, both of whom were pregnant with his children, for another woman.
+Bemelmans and his brother moved with their mother to her hometown of Regensburg, Germany.
 Bemelmans had difficulty in school, as he hated the German style of discipline.
-Bemelmans was apprenticed to his uncle Hans Bemelmans at a hotel in Austria.
-In a 1941 New York Times interview with Robert van Gelder, Bemelmans related that while an apprentice, he was regularly beaten and whipped by the headwaiter.
-According to Bemelmans, he finally warned the headwaiter that if he was whipped again, Bemelmans would retaliate with a gun.
-The headwaiter ignored his warning, whipped him, and Bemelmans reportedly shot and seriously wounded him in retaliation.
+Bemelmans was apprenticed to his uncle Hans Bemelmans at a hotel in Austria, and later said in a 1941 New York Times interview that he was regularly beaten and whipped by the headwaiter.
+Bemelmans said he threatened to retaliate with a gun, and later shot and seriously wounded the headwaiter after he ignored Bemelmans' warning.
 Given the choice between reform school and emigration to the United States, Bemelmans chose the latter.
-It is likely that this was one of Bemelmans' famous yarns, because in John Bemelmans Marciano's biography of his grandfather, Bemelmans relates a simpler story: recognizing that Ludwig was an incorrigible boy, his uncle offered him the choice of going to America (where his father now lived), or going to reform school.
+The story may be fictionalized, and John Bemelmans Marciano's 1999 biography of his grandfather says that Bemelmans' uncle presented the two options because Ludwig was an incorrigible boy.

+Bemelmans wrote in a 1962 letter to his friend Alma Mahler, "I have forgotten so much of youth and much of it was not experienced.
+In me a whole portion of it is missing—it is like a floor in a house where there is no furniture."

-In the United States
+United States

-Bemelmans spent the next several years working at hotels and restaurants in the United States.
-In 1917, he joined the U.S. Army, but was not sent to Europe because of his German origins.
-Bemelmans became an officer and was promoted to Second Lieutenant.
-He writes of his experiences in the Army in the book, My War With the United States.
-In 1918, Bemelmans became an American citizen.

-In the 1920s, Bemelmans tried to become an artist and painter while working at hotels, but had substantial difficulties.
+Bemelmans arrived in New York City in December 1914, and was forced to spend Christmas at Ellis Island because his father did not pick him up.
+He eventually lived in an apartment on the Upper West Side with his father, a jewelry designer on Maiden Lane, but soon moved out when he got a job as a busboy.
+Bemelmans continued work in upscale hotels and restaurants for much of his life.
+He joined the U.S. Army in 1917.
+He was not sent to Europe because of his German origins, but became an officer, rank Second Lieutenant.
+His 1937 memoir My War With the United States, contained English translations of his German diary he kept while in the army.

+Bemelmans worked in upscale hotels and restaurants throughout the 1920s, making illustrations on the side but without lasting success.
 In 1926, he quit his job at the Ritz-Carlton in New York to become a full-time cartoonist.
 Bemelmans' cartoon series The Thrilling Adventures of the Count Bric a Brac was dropped from the New York World after six months.
 He associated with Ervine Metzl, a commercial artist and illustrator who is variously described as Bemelmans's friend, agent, and ghost artist.